 Unfashionable Ideas

-A Left Biocentric Critique of the Report of the
+A Left Biocentric Critique of

-Royal Commission on Aboriginal Peoples (B)
+Royal Commission on Aboriginal

 By David Orton

 Note: The arguments and analysis in the following bulletin were first given publicly in the form of a talk to a graduate seminar on "Indigenous Peoples and Resource Issues", at the School for Resource and Environmental Studies at Dalhousie University, on March 22, 1999.
-This is Part B of the two-part Bulletin.
+This is Part B of the two-part Bulletin."Purification of the spirit comes through struggle."
+"Let us face it, we are all here to stay."

 C. ECOLOGY, WILDERNESS, WILDLIFE AND WORLD VIEWS

 While we know that industrial capitalist society has an unlimited appetite for consuming the natural world, it is difficult to definitely assess the topic "Ecology, Wilderness, Wildlife and World Views" in the RC Report, because there are many judgements to be made based on incomplete information.
 There is much to be talked through.
 While the text may, in places, talk about ecology and nature, the discussion is overwhelmingly about the human concerns of aboriginals.
-Assessment of the actual situation in terms of wilderness, wildlife and parks, if the changes which the RC advocates are implemented, is difficult:
+Assessment of the actual situation in terms of wilderness, wildlife and parks, if the changes which the RC advocates are implemented, is difficult:- Partly, this is because of past aboriginal history.
+Judgement is dependent on an assessment of the past history of how aboriginals interacted with their environment and with wildlife, about which there is much divergence of opinions, which is not reflected in the RC or in the positive images projected by aboriginal advocates.

 - Partly this is because in the past, wilderness without people did not exist in the Americas, as long as aboriginals have occupied this land mass.
 Before contact with European societies, it is clear that aboriginals co-evolved with wildlife, and habitat manipulations/modifications were commonplace.
 There was no "wilderness" without people.
 Undoubtedly some non-human animal and plant species were favoured by this co-evolution, at the expense of other species.
 Today deep ecology-influenced thinkers see the necessity to put aside in North America, large land areas (about 50%) to represent and protect biodiversity, including animal species which need large-ranging habitats.
 This is a "giving back" and represents new thinking.
 The RC Report seems to have no awareness of this.
 It continues to advocate for aboriginals, forms of Nature exploitation, including access to parks and wildlife areas, which belong to a bygone era - an era when there were relatively few humans and an abundant and diverse wildlife, and industrial society was non-existent.
 (Pre-contact aboriginal populations in the area now called Canada is estimated at about 500,000.
 [Vol. 3, pp. 112-113]) So one fear is that a contemporary human-centered dispute between aboriginals and non-aboriginals can become resolved at Nature's expense by government bodies.